EmmaStittAIE/PhysicsForGames-RocketBall/README.md

 RocketBall is a fairly simple physics engine, built on top of the rendering framework `LineRenderer`.

 ## Features
- - Objects, represented as `GameThing`s
+ - GameNodes (the GameObjects of RocketBall)

 ### Planned
  - Fixed and Variable timesteps